Assorted symbols in Chinese art and history

 China has the longest history for printing books in the world.
 Early books were made from thin strips of bamboo, wrapped up like a scroll.
 Because the Chinese script has so many characters it was a long and painstaking process to hand carve the wooden blocks so text can be printed.
 For this reason books needed a long and large circulation to be economically viable; this may be why such emphasis was put on the Five Classics of literature.
 Budding scholars had to learn key passages by heart in order to pass the Imperial examinations.
 Imperial projects assembled ‘all’ knowledge into huge thousand volume encyclopedias.
 When European travelers such as Marco Polo reached China they were amazed by the abundance and low price of books.

-In a painting, books have the direct meaning of scholarship.
+In a painting, books have the obvious meaning of scholarship.
 Books and red apricots together is another wish for examination success (A shàng shū was an eminent court official).
-A baby boy when he reached 100 days old would be given a tray of different objects, if he grasped a book then he was sure to become a scholar.
+A baby boy when he reached 100 days old would be given a tray of different objects, if he grasped a book then he was sure to grow up to be a scholar.

 wàn juǎn shū bù rú xíng wàn lǐ lù